DNCrane/handsfreechrome/README.md

 Development
 -----------

 Hands Free uses an external web page to take voice input, thus circumventing the microphone restrictions on Chrome extensions.
 This means you need to run a local HTTPS server in order to work on certain portions of the code.
 A python script is included which does this for you.
-Assuming you have Python installed, you can start up the server with this command, which works with both Python 2 and Python 3:
+Assuming you have Python installed, you can start up the server with these commands, which works with both Python 2 and Python 3:

+      cd website
-     python website/local-server.py
+      python local-server.py

 Once the server is running, open Chrome, go to `Settings > Extensions > Load unpacked extension...`, and choose the folder      `handsfree/development/`.